-India Meteorological Department (IMD) 15 January 2021 celebrated its 146th Foundation Day.
+India Meteorological Department (IMD) on 15th January 2021 celebrated its 146th Foundation Day.
 IMD is one of the oldest, scientific service organizations in the country, in existence well before Independence.
-On this occasion, inauguration of Realease of Report on Cyclone disturbances during 2020; Hindi Patrika – ‘Mausam Manjusha’.
+On this occasion Report on Cyclone disturbances during 2020; Hindi Patrika – ‘Mausam Manjusha’ released.

 About India Meteorological Department (IMD)